reactioncommerce/reaction-docs/developer/graphql-intro.md

 }
 ```

-Once you've added an entry successfully, check in your database or your running application to confirm the changes were made correctly.
+Once you've changed an entry successfully, check in your database or your running application to confirm the changes were made correctly.

 ## More on GraphQL
 - [Reaction Commerce: Running Jest Tests for GraphQL](https://docs.reactioncommerce.com/reaction-docs/master/running-jest-tests)